mavi888/sam-lambda-filtering/README.md

 _Infrastructure as code framework used_: AWS SAM
 _AWS Services used_: AWS Lambda, SQS, DynamoDB, DynamoDB Streams

+Demo on how to do event source filtering using SQS and DynamoDB streams and AWS Lambda functions

 ## Summary of the demo

 In this demo you will see: